 John Witte Jr.

-Jonas Robitscher Professor of Law, Alonzo L. McDonald Distinguished Professor, and Director of the Center for the Study of Law and Religion
+Robert W. Woodruff Professor of Law; McDonald Distinguished Professor; and Director, Center for the Study of Law and Religion

 Areas of Expertise

 American Legal History, Human Rights, Law and Religion, Legal History, Marriage and Family Law, Religious Liberty